Charles Chenevix Trench

 Charles Pocklington Chenevix Trench (29 June 1914 – 26 November 2003) was a British Indian army officer, popular historian and writer.

 Life

-He was born in Simla, India as the only son of Sir Richard Chenevix Trench, a member of the Indian Political Service.
+Charles Pocklington Chenevix Trench was born in Simla, India, the only son of Sir Richard Chenevix Trench, a member of the Indian Political Service.

 Sir Richard was grandson of Richard Chenevix Trench (1807–1886), Archbishop of Dublin.
 Charles was a cousin of Anthony Chenevix-Trench, later headmaster of Eton College.

-After studying at Winchester College and Magdalen College, Oxford, Charles received a regular Indian Army commission in 1934, joined Hodson's Horse in 1936 and became a fluent Pashto speaker.
-During the final weeks of 1st Army's advance into Tunisia in 1943 he was attached to the 12th Lancers.
+After studying at Winchester College and Magdalen College, Oxford, Charles received a regular Indian Army commission in 1934, joined Hodson's Horse in 1936, and became a fluent Pashto speaker.
+During the final weeks of 1st Army's advance into Tunisia in 1943, he was attached to the 12th Lancers.